ajheikki/coursera-GettingAndCleaningData/CodeBook.md

 #Step 4.
 Appropriately label the data set with descriptive activity names.

-Use gsub function for pattern replacement in order to clean the data labels (column names).
+Use gsub function to clean the data labels (column names).

 #Step 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.